 There’s no right answer to this question because every mouth is different.
 However, you should know that the key to successfully placing (and using) an implant lies not necessarily in the implant itself but your jawbone.

-Here’s what you need to know about the strength of dental implants, why they break, and whether you’re a candidate.
+Here’s what you need to know about the strength of dental implants, and whether you’re a candidate.

 What Is a Dental Implant?